wdi-sf-july/notes/week_01_programming_fundamentals_with_the_web/day_4_html_css_dom_events/dusk_dom_events/ReadMe.md

 </html>

 ```
 5.)
-Listen for a click on `div_1` through `div_5` and each time something is clicked change its color to blue element with the content from the `div`.
+Listen for a click on `div_1` through `div_5` and each time something is clicked change its color to blue.
 On each click update the `previously_clicked` element with content from the previously clicked element.

 **(Hint: you need a global variable to hold the `currentlyClicked` content that you should use to update the `previously_clicked` div)**.